JGefroh/hog/README.md

 ##### Why does the generated code not follow `INSERT BEST PRACTICE HERE`?
 The generators were designed for a specific non-ideal development situation.
 I highly recommend changing things to match your coding needs.

+##### Why is this application's source code so weird?
+I read about a style where parameter passing was done using strongly typed objects - no primitives of any kind.
+I tried it out for this project, but practicality won about halfway through.
+It was kind of weird programming like that and I'm not sure of the benefit of it.
+I'll have to try again before I form a solid opinion of it.